 Speaking of action, the tonal shift was radically apparent when Rabbit hero Mirko burst onto the scene and literally began kicking blood and brains everywhere, never mind when her own arm was bloodily twisted into a purple lump.
 The anime also didn’t hold back when Hawks coldly took down Twice.

 Before this season the MHA series had been relatively restrained in its depiction of superhero violence where blood was primarily used to convey the heroic spirit as wounded heroes pushed Plus Ultra past their limits.
 Past seasons of My Hero Academia have been categorized as TV-14 in the United States, but it could be argued that these newer story arcs have moved into more mature waters with the level of gore.

 The sixth season began in Chapter 258.
 By Season 6 Episode 8 (My Hero Academia Episode 121), the series had adapted up through Chapter 279, which was about half of the remaining chapters in the Paranormal Liberation War Arc.
 By Episode 124: Dabi’s Dance, the anime had adapted up through Chapter 291, which meant only 17 chapters were left in the war arc.

 In order to pull off this adaptation pacing some of the chapter pages were skimmed or skipped, but no entire chapter was completely skipped.

-All in all, it’s predicted that the sixth season’s finale, Boku no Hero Academia Season 6 Episode 25 (Boku no Hero Academia Episode 138), will find a stopping point corresponding to manga Volume 33: Chapter 328.
+All in all, as predicted by Anime Geek the sixth season’s finale, Boku no Hero Academia Season 6 Episode 25 (Boku no Hero Academia Episode 138), found a stopping point corresponding to manga Volume 33: Chapter 328.